Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 How Can I Tell If a Stray Cat Has Been Spayed or Neutered?

-This means the cat is trapped, taken to a vet to be spayed or neutered, and then released back into the wild.
+In some urban areas, there are catch and release programs for feral cats.
+This means that the cat is trapped, taken to a vet to be spayed or neutered, and then released back into the wild.

 If you see a cat that you think may have been part of a catch-and-release program, there are a few ways to tell if it has been spayed or neutered.
+One way is to look for a tipped left ear.

 This is a universal sign that a feral cat has been spayed or neutered.

+Another way to tell if a cat has been spayed or neutered is by its behavior.
 A fixed (spayed or neutered) feral cat will usually be less aggressive and more docile than an unfixed feral cat.

 Do I Have to Get Rid of Stray Cats?

 No, you don’t have to get rid of stray cats.
+In fact, many people choose to feed and care for stray cats instead.

 However, if you do choose to feed and care for stray cats, there are a few things you need to keep in mind: